Learn How to Deal with Workplace Conflict to Keep Your Team Productive

 You’ve probably come across these leaders yourself, in your career.
-They see conflict or are even brought conflict by their team, and they choose to ignore it.
-They may tell those involved that sort out the issue themselves, or even just pretending that it isn’t happening.
+They see conflict or are even brought into conflict by their team, and they choose to ignore it.
+They may tell those involved that sort out the issue themselves, or even just pretend that it isn’t happening.

 Of course, you’ve seen the results of this.
 These conflicts will not go away on their own.
 They can grow to a head, and create real problems within the workplace.
-In the worst case scenario, it can lead to projects stalling, lost profits, or high-performing team members to leave.
+In the worst-case scenario, it can lead to projects stalling, lost profits, or high-performing team members leaving.